Reshmin Chowdhury: Singing career

 Chowdhury spent much of her extra-curricular time as a vocalist.
 She has worked alongside musician Nitin Sawhney.
 She was the lead singer in the UK touring theatre production of The Mahabharata and recorded vocals on the 2006 film The Namesake.

 Awards and nominations

 In November 2013, Chowdhury was nominated for the Media Award sponsored by FC Business Magazine at the Asian Football Awards.
 In November 2015, she won the Media Award at the Asian Football Awards.

-Personal life

-Chowdhury lives in London.
-She has two children and is a Tottenham Hotspur FC fan.
-She is fluent in Bengali and also speaks conversational Spanish, Italian and French.